 Sarah Lawrence College

-Badore was the editor of Treehugger's lifestyle category for more than two years and wrote extensively about sustainable agriculture, ethical fashion, and green design.
-She then moved to National Geographic's documentary series, The YEARS Project, that uses the power of storytelling to compel people to take action on climate change.
-She has worked there since 2016.
+Badore has over a decade of experience reporting on the climate crisis and the environment.
+She was the editor of Treehugger's lifestyle category for more than two years and wrote extensively about sustainable food, ethical fashion, and green design.
+She then moved to the The YEARS Project, a production company that uses storytelling to compel people to take action on climate change, and returned to Treehugger in 2020.

-Her writing has appeared on Civil Eats, the New Jersey Spotlight, Common Dreams, Mother Nature Network (now part of Treehugger), Care2, The Island Now, and Real Detroit Weekly, among other media outlets.
-Badore grew up outside of Detroit and has been figure skating since she was seven.
+Her writing has appeared on Civil Eats, the New Jersey Spotlight, Mother Nature Network (now part of Treehugger), Care2, The Island Now, and Real Detroit Weekly, among other media outlets.
+Badore grew up Dearborn, Michigan and has been figure skating since she was seven.

-Badore completed an undergraduate degree in writing and environmental studies at Sarah Lawrence college, and has a master's degree from Columbia University's Graduate School of Journalism.
+Badore earned her undergraduate degree in writing and environmental studies at Sarah Lawrence college, and has a master's degree from Columbia University's Graduate School of Journalism.

 Our mission at Treehugger is to provide advice, clarity, and inspiration for both the eco-savvy and the green living novice.
 We hope our content gives you the confidence to purchase a better dishwasher, build a green beauty routine, or simply learn more about the world around you.

 Treehugger is part of the Dotdash family.